May 2019 – Telehealth Command Center

 - Pilot projects for a cancer vaccine and for therapeutic antibody development

 - A bioinformatics core and development of humanized animal disease models

 The scientific discoveries in these areas will speed the delivery of new treatments and cures developed specifically for pediatric patients with cancer and other life-threatening diseases to improve the survival and quality of life for these children.

 January 2017 – Epilepsy and Functional Neurosurgical Imaging Center

 The Board of Visitors awarded $200,000 to William Gaillard, MD, Chief, Epilepsy and Neurophysiology.
 Our funding will help expand treatment opportunities for children with epilepsy.

-The Board of Visitors awarded $400,000 to the launch of the Seacrest Studio at Children’s National.
-The Ryan Seacrest Studio at Children’s National is the 9th state-of-the-art broadcast studio and media center to be opened at a major children’s hospital in the country.
-The Seacrest Studio enables children while in the hospital to explore the creative realms of radio, television, new media, and educational programming.
-Patients have access to the programming whether they are in the studio physically or in their room via closed-circuit TV.
+The Board of Visitors awarded $400,000 to the launch of the Seacrest Studios at Children’s National.
+The Ryan Seacrest Studios at Children’s National is the 9th state-of-the-art broadcast studios and media center to be opened at a major children’s hospital in the country.
+The Seacrest Studios enables children while in the hospital to explore the creative realms of radio, television, new media, and educational programming.
+Patients have access to the programming whether they are in the studios physically or in their room via closed-circuit TV.
 By raising a child’s spirit and tapping into their imagination this resource will encourage coping and promote healing during treatment.